 Big Gay Ice Cream Shop

-When my daughter was in her teens and on one of our New York trips, she booked marked this place to try.
-She showed me pictures of the ice cream, which sold me.
+When my daughter was in her teens, and on one of our New York trips, she booked marked this place to try.
+She showed me pictures of the ice cream, which sold me on the place.
 The soft serve ice cream at Big Gay was creamy and smooth, plus the servings were very generous.
-The variety of toppings where enjoyable and added a bit of fun to our cones.
+The variety of toppings where great, and added a bit of fun to our cones.

-These soft serve ice creams were so big and heavy here were served on cardboard trays.
+Big Gay soft serve ice creams were enormous and heavy, that they were served on cardboard trays.
 Now that’s an ice cream!

-The food here was incredible as well as the service.
+The dishes here were incredible, as well as the service.
 I wanted to try more dishes on my visit but I had a long day of other NY eating.
-I decided on the Smoked Trout Crepes with Horseradish Creme Fraiche, it was phenomenal!
-The presentation was beautiful and the taste was quite delicate.
-The smoked trout was not strong and the crepes made the dish tender.
+I decided on the Smoked Trout Crepes with Horseradish Creme Fraiche, and it was phenomenal.
+The presentation was beautiful, and the taste was quite delicate.
+The smoked trout was not strong, while the crepes made the dish tender.
 The Horseradish Creme Fraiche was mild but enhanced the flavor of those wonderful crepes.
-It was absolutely perfect!
+It was absolutely perfect.

-I decided to skip the coffee and went with the Chamomile- Lavender tea which was a nice treat.
+I decided to skip the coffee and went with the Chamomile- Lavender tea, which was a nice treat.
 They had quite a variety of different herbal, black, and green teas.
-Also a nice wine list and coffee drink menu.
+Also a nice wine list, and a coffee drink menu.
 Café Sabarsky can make for a very nice brunch or lunch while museum hopping.
 I will have to make it back here to try out the other menu items one day… One day!